FurqanDar/DataScience-MachineLearning-Portfolio/TelcoCustomerChurn/README.md

-# Introduction

-## Business Problem
+# Business Problem

+Telecommunation companies lose significant revenue when customers cancel their subscriptions and possibly switch to competitors - called _churn_.

+Challenge: Aquiring new customers is usually more costly than retaining existing customers and improving their LTV.
-We want to predict customers who are likely to churn, and identify the top drivers of churn, so that we can target them for retention.
+Objective: Identify top drivers for customer churn, and provide a measure of churn risk so that we can effectively target them for retention.
+Business Goal: Enable targeted retention campaigns to reduce churn.

 ## Data Preparation (ETL)